-Early studies everywhere focused on the benthic foraminifera.
-This was simply because micropaleontologists found it easier to distinguish benthic taxa than planktonic taxa.
-The morphological characteristics that distinguish the former's taxa are more readily apparent than these in the latter.
-It was not until the 1940s that planktonic foraminiferal studies led by micropaleontologists in Trinidad were initiated on a sustained basis.
+Early studies focused on the benthic foraminifera not only in Trinidad, but everywhere else.
+This was simply because micropaleontologists found it easier to distinguish benthic taxa than planktonic taxa, the morphological characteristics distinguishing the former being more readily apparent than in the latter.
+It was not until the 1940s that planktonic foraminiferal studies were initiated on a sustained basis, lead by micropaleontologists in Trinidad.